containers/podman/docs/podman-run.1.md

 Timeout (in seconds) to stop a container.
 Default is 10.

 **--subgidname**=name

-Name for GID map from the `/etc/subgid` file.
-Using this flag will run the container with user namespace enabled.
+Run the container in a new user namespace from the map with 'name' in the `/etc/subgid` file.
+If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
+See `man subgid`.
 This flag conflicts with `--userns` and `--gidmap`.

 **--subuidname**=name
-Name for UID map from the `/etc/subuid` file.
-Using this flag will run the container with user namespace enabled.
+Run the container in a new user namespace from the map with 'name' in the `/etc/subuid` file.
+If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
+See `man subuid`.
 This flag conflicts with `--userns` and `--uidmap`.

 **--sysctl**=SYSCTL